junkmm/argo-workflows/docs/workflow-concepts.md

 ##### [Suspend](fields.md#suspendtemplate)

 A suspend template will suspend execution, either for a duration or until it is resumed manually.
-Suspend templates can be resumed from the CLI (with `argo resume`), the API endpoint<!-- TODO: LINK -->, or the UI.
+Suspend templates can be resumed from the CLI (with `argo resume`), [the API endpoint](swagger.md)(on WorkflowService resume(PUT)), or the UI.

 Example: